 - You can substitute other fruits for the cherries such as blueberries, raspberries or strawberries in equal amounts.

 - Use an ice cream scoop for less mess and even portioning.

 - If you want to freeze the muffins for later use, wrap individually in film and then place in resealable bags.

 - 1/2 cup cream of rice cereal, uncooked

 - 1/2 cup packed light brown sugar

 - 1 teaspoon vanilla extract

-In a large bowl, combine flour, cereal and baking powder.
+- In a large bowl, combine flour, cream of rice cereal, and baking powder.